Wisconsin Rental Agreement

 Wisconsin Landlord Tenant Laws

-• Warranty of Habitability – Wisconsin landlords must rent out only habitable rental property, which includes hot water, heating, electricity, and plumbing, among other things.
-Tenants can expect completed repairs, “promptly,” after giving proper notice.
-If a landlord fails to repair promptly, a tenant may reduce rent payments or terminate the lease.
+• Warranty of Habitability – Wisconsin landlords landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must complete any required repairs promptly, after getting proper notice.
+Failure to repair lets a tenant reduce rent payments or terminate the lease.
 Full rent withholding isn’t allowed, nor repairing and deducting.

 • Evictions – Wisconsin landlords may evict tenants for a number of reasons such as failure to pay rent, lease violations, or illegal acts.
 The notice and grace period depend on the eviction type (notice to pay, comply, or quit).
 Eviction usually takes between 2-16 weeks depending on complexity.

-• Lease Termination – Wisconsin tenant may terminate a month-to-month lease with 28 days of advance notice.
-Fixed-term tenants are generally bound by the lease term unless they can prove landlord harassment, unit uninhabitability, active military duty, or domestic abuse.
+• Lease Termination – Wisconsin tenants may end a month-to-month lease with 28 days of advance notice.
+Terminating a fixed-term lease early usually requires landlord harassment, unit uninhabitability, active military duty, or domestic abuse.

-• Settling Legal Disputes – Wisconsin allows resolution of landlord-tenant disputes in the state small claims court, as long as the amount in controversy is under $10,000.
+• Settling Legal Disputes – Wisconsin lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.

 To learn more about landlord tenant laws in Wisconsin, click here.